funRiceGenes/funRiceGenes.github.io/_posts/S/2015-01-20-SnRK1A~OsSnRK1a~OsSnRK1A1.md

     + __ONAC023~OsNAC23__, __SnRK1A~OsSnRK1a~OsSnRK1A1__, [The OsNAC23-Tre6P-SnRK1a feed-forward loop regulates sugar homeostasis and grain yield in rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=The OsNAC23-Tre6P-SnRK1a feed-forward loop regulates sugar homeostasis and grain yield in rice.%5BTitle%5D),  Thus, OsNAC23, Tre6P, and SnRK1a form聽a feed-forward loop to sense sugar and maintain sugar homeostasis by transporting sugars to sink organs
     + __SnRK1A~OsSnRK1a~OsSnRK1A1__, __XB24__, [SnRK1A-mediated phosphorylation of a cytosolic ATPase positively regulates rice innate immunity and is inhibited by Ustilaginoidea virens effector SCRE1.](http://www.ncbi.nlm.nih.gov/pubmed?term=SnRK1A-mediated phosphorylation of a cytosolic ATPase positively regulates rice innate immunity and is inhibited by Ustilaginoidea virens effector SCRE1.%5BTitle%5D),  As a central mediator of energy signaling, SnRK1A interacts with and phosphorylates XB24 at Thr83 residue to promote ATPase activity
     + __SnRK1A~OsSnRK1a~OsSnRK1A1__, __XB24__, [SnRK1A-mediated phosphorylation of a cytosolic ATPase positively regulates rice innate immunity and is inhibited by Ustilaginoidea virens effector SCRE1.](http://www.ncbi.nlm.nih.gov/pubmed?term=SnRK1A-mediated phosphorylation of a cytosolic ATPase positively regulates rice innate immunity and is inhibited by Ustilaginoidea virens effector SCRE1.%5BTitle%5D),  Meanwhile, SCRE1 outcompetes SnRK1A for XB24 binding, and thereby suppresses SnRK1A-mediated phosphorylation and ATPase activity of XB24
+    + __OsUBC13__, __SnRK1A~OsSnRK1a~OsSnRK1A1__, [Rice ubiquitin-conjugating enzyme OsUbc13 negatively regulates immunity against pathogens by enhancing the activity of OsSnRK1a.](http://www.ncbi.nlm.nih.gov/pubmed?term=Rice ubiquitin-conjugating enzyme OsUbc13 negatively regulates immunity against pathogens by enhancing the activity of OsSnRK1a.%5BTitle%5D), Rice ubiquitin-conjugating enzyme OsUbc13 negatively regulates immunity against pathogens by enhancing the activity of OsSnRK1a.
+    + __OsUBC13__, __SnRK1A~OsSnRK1a~OsSnRK1A1__, [Rice ubiquitin-conjugating enzyme OsUbc13 negatively regulates immunity against pathogens by enhancing the activity of OsSnRK1a.](http://www.ncbi.nlm.nih.gov/pubmed?term=Rice ubiquitin-conjugating enzyme OsUbc13 negatively regulates immunity against pathogens by enhancing the activity of OsSnRK1a.%5BTitle%5D),  Strikingly, OsUbc13 directly interacts with OsSnRK1a, which is the 伪 catalytic subunit of SnRK1 (sucrose non-fermenting-1-related protein kinase-1) and acts as a positive regulator of broad-spectrum disease resistance in rice
+    + __OsUBC13__, __SnRK1A~OsSnRK1a~OsSnRK1A1__, [Rice ubiquitin-conjugating enzyme OsUbc13 negatively regulates immunity against pathogens by enhancing the activity of OsSnRK1a.](http://www.ncbi.nlm.nih.gov/pubmed?term=Rice ubiquitin-conjugating enzyme OsUbc13 negatively regulates immunity against pathogens by enhancing the activity of OsSnRK1a.%5BTitle%5D),  Our data demonstrate OsUbc13 negatively regulates immunity against pathogens by enhancing the activity of OsSnRK1a

 [//]: # * **Key figures**